Jivamukti Open Class

 - week four: inversions, meditation and “putting it all together.”

-In the Basic class alignment is the emphasis.
+Whereas in the Beginner Vinyasa and Open class vinyasa is emphasized, in the Basic class alignment is the emphasis.
 Students are taught “how to do” asanas as well as the use of props.
 The Basic Class provides the underlying structure to help a student be able to eventually enter into an Open class intelligently and safely.
 Beginners are encouraged to take all four weeks of the Basic course.
 Intermediate and advanced students will also benefit from exploring the alignment essentials presented in these classes.
 It is advisable that a student register for the full 4 week program starting with week one, but a student can also drop into any class at any time during the month and can also take as many classes as they want each week.
+This class is suitable for beginners, but open to all levels of practitioner.
+The length of a Basic class may differ at different centers, so please check the schedule for the center you are attending.

 Enjoy the benefits of the strength building yang yoga and allow your body to melt into more passively held stretches that typify yin yoga.
 Moving mindfully from one pose to the next you will feel the natural progression of the practice from beginning to end.
 Each class starts with a warm-up and breathing practice, moving with increased focus and intention to more strength building poses and closing with deeply held stretches.
 You will gain strength, flexibility and develop keen self-awareness as you learn to use your breath to flow.